alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-hmr-min.png?alt=media" alt="Webpack Hot Module Replacement (HMR) with Create React App (CRA)"></img>

 You will add this proxy in every CRA that you want to add SSR.
-Therefore you can [extract it into an Express middleware](https://github.com/reactjsacademy/react-scripts-ssr/blob/master/src/middlewares.js) that you can reuse accross different apps.
+Therefore you can [extract it into an Express middleware](https://github.com/reactjsacademy/react-scripts-ssr/blob/master/src/middlewares.js) that you can reuse across different apps.

 #### index.html